 Poetic subtitling as opposed to ordinary sub-titling differed in that that it offered literature like expressions that ‘are in harmony with the pictorial scenes that they flow into each other with so much ease and facility that the impression given is of a perfect, co-ordinated structure.’ – Anita Loos (1888-1981), (Photoplay magazine, July 1918)

-In 1910s poetic and literature like sub-titling and spoken-tilling was as novel as it can be.
+In 1910s poetic and literature like sub-titling and spoken-tilling was as novel as it could be.
 That is, of course, when applied to photoplays.
-The first writer to do poetic sub-titles for a silent movie ‘Cabiria’ (1914) was an Italian - Gabrielle D’Anunzio.
+The first writer to do poetic sub-titles for a silent movie ‘Cabiria’ (1914) was an Italian poet, playwright, orator, and journalist - Gabrielle D’Anunzio.
 Such approach was admirable, fresh, and innovative.
 It also was unexplored subject, and majority of screenwriters could not do it as successfully as Gabrielle D’Anunzio did.
 Poetic sub-titling was a rare skill to be yet learnt and perfected.

 In the modern days, ‘poetic sub-titling’ is not as novel as back in 1910s.
 It is predominantly used in gif or still collages posted on social media by many a teenage ‘poet’.
 But, one does not have to be a poet to use poetic sub-titling for self-expression.
 It can be successfully done using existing book and movie quotes and poems.
 Tumblr is a popular platform to exhibit one’s poetic subtitling skills.
 On there, one can find both subtitling with no images or gifs or collages to illustrate it, just quotes and poems, and subtitling that is combined with imagery.
 Poetic sub-titling seems to be popular among tender romantics, poets at heart, and sensitive artists.
 By following them on Tumblr, one can absorb a daily dose of short ‘silent movies’, depicting various emotional and existential states.